1. Background

 Share based payments

-The Employee Stock Option Schemes (ESOSs) of the Bank are in accordance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014.
+The Employee Stock Option Schemes (ESOSs) of the Bank are in accordance with Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 and RBI guidelines to the extent applicable.
 The Schemes provide for grant of options on equity shares to employees of the Bank to acquire the equity shares of the Bank that vest in a cliff vesting or in a graded manner and that are to be exercised within a specified period.

 The options that do not vest because of failure to satisfy vesting condition are reversed by a credit to employee compensation expense, equal to the amortised portion of value of lapsed portion.
-In respect of the options which expire unexercised the balance standing to the credit of Employee's Stock Option (Grant) Outstanding accounts is transferred to Profit & Loss Account.
+In respect of the options which expire unexercised the balance standing to the credit of Employee's Stock Option (Grant) Outstanding accounts is transferred to General Reserve.

 G. Revenue recognition

-i) Interest Income is recognised on a time proportion accrual basis taking into account the amount outstanding and the interest rate implicit in the underlying agreements.
-Income or any other charges on non-performing assets or on assets taken in custody for recovery of loan through disposal of such assets during the period are recognised only when realised as per the IRAC norms of RBI.
-Any such income recognised and remaining unrealised, before the asset became non-performing or before disposal of assets in custody of the company, is reversed.
-Overdue interest is recognised on realisation basis.
+i) Interest Income is recognized on a time proportion accrual basis taking into account the amount outstanding and the interest rate implicit in the underlying agreements.
+Income or any other charges on non-performing assets or on assets taken in custody for recovery of loan through disposal of such assets during the period are recognized only when realized as per the IRAC norms of RBI.
+Any such income recognized and remaining unrealized, before the asset became nonperforming or before disposal of assets in custody of the company, is reversed.
+Overdue interest is recognized on realization basis.
 Overdue interest is treated to accrue on realisation, due to the uncertainty of their realisation other than on running accounts where it is recognised when due.

 iii) Income on discounted instruments are recognised over the tenure of the instrument on a constant yield basis.